 Meals are free for all infant aged children.

-The cost of a school meal for junior school children is £2.20.
-Please use the ParentPay or PayPoint facility.
+The cost of a school meal for junior school children is £2.45.

 Parents in receipt of Job Seekers Allowance (income based) or Income support are eligible to apply for free school meals.
 Although all meals are free, if you are entitled to this funding then your child will also gain Pupil Premium funding which our school uses to pay for additional English and maths support.

-For more information and a free school meals application form please click here.
+For more information and to apply please click here North Somerset Council FSM.
 The school office will be happy to help you register for free school meals if needed.
 Please apply if you are eligible.

 Infant children are encouraged to have a named water bottle for fresh water throughout the day.
 They are provided with a piece of fruit or veg every day as part of the National Health free fruit and veg scheme.